Equipment and Machinery Musts: Ways to Maintain a Safe and Healthy Workplace

 If you are using any sort of lifting equipment the basics of good safety are that everyone in the workplace has a good level of training on how to operate lifting machinery and understands the potential risks through safety awareness training.

-Items being lifted don’t always have a perfect centre of gravity and that is just one of the many reasons why any operating lifting equipment needs to know how to weigh up all the relevant factors before carrying out a lift.
+Items being lifted don’t always have a perfect centre of gravity and that is just one of the many reasons why any operator lifting equipment needs to know how to weigh up all the relevant factors before carrying out a lift.
+Fortunately there are manual handling risk assessment tools available that can help with this.

 It should also go without saying that any equipment that uses an electrical supply needs to be tested and inspected regularly so that you minimize the prospect of an electric shock and help to avoid the equipment becoming unsafe during use.